CiaranMaloy/Midi-Generation/README.md

 # Midi-Generation

 ## Project description
-this is currently an empty repo for a project which will be a simple website which allows a user to upload a midi file and the website will generate a lead melody which works with the midi audio inputted.
+this project will be a simple website which allows a user to upload a midi file and the website will generate a lead melody which works with the midi audio inputted.

 ## Table of Contents